JJChiDguez/CSSI/cssi/README.md

 #-----------------------------------------------#

 Prerequisites:
-Any version of gcc, and openmpe library must be installed.
+Any version of gcc, and openmp library must be installed.

 #-----------------------------------------------#